Abibubble/Abibubble/README.md

 ---
 ## User Experience (UX)
 ### Initial Discussion
 The initial conversation for this site was a request for a clean, simple, beautiful ecommerce site with top performance and good SEO.
+It will be selling branded and un-branded merchandise for the hospitality industry.

 ### User Stories
 #### Client Goals